 The key to using text messages in the sales process is timing.
 Marketing Profs reported that texting a prospect after speaking with them leads to a 112.6% increase in conversions.
 The fascinating part of the study is texting before you talk to your leads reduces your conversion rate.

-CTIA reports that consumers now send over 4.5 billion text messages every day.
+Domo reported that in 2019, 18,100.00 billion text messages were sent every minute.
 If you want to stand out from the crowd, your texts need to be meaningful to your prospects.

 Engagement requires you to understand your audience and create content that helps them.
 You can use social networks, review sites, and industry forums to gather data to help you understand your audience’s needs.